Verida Token (VDA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Verida Token Historical Price

-According to the latest data gathered on Verida Token live price page, the current price of Verida Token is 0.00463719USD.
-The circulating supply of Verida Token(VDA) is 284.20M VDA , giving it a market capitalization of $1.32M.
+According to the latest data gathered on Verida Token live price page, the current price of Verida Token is 0.00460445USD.
+The circulating supply of Verida Token(VDA) is 284.20M VDA , giving it a market capitalization of $1.31M.

 The Verida Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VDA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.